 An example of a join-list homomorphism that computes the length of a list uses the definitions $alg_{1}\left(\left[\;\right]\right)=0$, $alg_{2}\left(a\right)=1$, and $alg_{3}\left(x\cup y\right)=h\left(x\right)+h\left(y\right)$.

 \paragraph{Fusion laws}

 An important principle associated with both cons-list and join-list homomorphisms is the \emph{fusion} \emph{law}, stated in the following two theorems.
 Its correctness can be verified either by using induction \citep{bird2020algorithm} or universal property \citep{bird1996algebra}.
-For brevity, we omit the proofs here. \begin{thm}Fusion law for the cons-list.\emph{ Let $f$ be a function and let $h$ and $g$ be two cons-list homomorphisms defined by the algebras $alg$ and $alg^{\prime}$, respectively.
-The fusion law states that $f\circ h=g$if the \emph{fusion condition} $ f\left(alg\left(a,h\left(x\right)\right)\right)=alg^{\prime}\left(a,h\left(x\right)\right) $ holds. } \end{thm} Similarly, the fusion condition for the join-list is defined as following. \begin{thm} Fusion law for the join-list.\emph{ Let $f$ be a function and let $h$ and $g$ be two join-list homomorphisms defined by the algebras $alg$ and $alg^{\prime}$ respectively.
-The fusion law states that $f\circ h=g$ if the \emph{fusion condition} $ f\left(alg\left(\left(h\left(x\right),h\left(y\right)\right)\right)\right)=alg^{\prime}\left(f\left(h\left(x\right)\right),f\left(h\left(y\right)\right)\right) $ holds. } \emph{In point-free style\footnote{Point-free is a style of defining functions without explicitly mentioning their arguments.}, this can be expressed more succinctly as $f\circ alg=alg^{\prime}\circ f\times f$, where $f\times g\left(x,y\right)=\left(f\left(x\right),g\left(y\right)\right)$. } \end{thm} These laws are significant due to their implications for both efficiency and generality.
-On the efficiency side, the composition $f$ and $g$ can be fused into a single function $g$, which is often more efficient than applying $f$ and $g$ separately.
-On the generality side, many optimization techniques used in branch-and-bound (BnB) algorithms can be seen as special cases of the fusion law \citep{bird1996algebra}.
-It is important to note that the fusion condition is a \emph{necessary}, but not sufficient, condition for the fusion law to hold \citep{bird2020algorithm}.
+For brevity, we omit the proofs here. \begin{thm} Fusion law for the cons-list.\emph{ Let $f$ be a function and let $h$ and $g$ be two cons-list homomorphisms defined by the algebras $alg$ and $alg^{\prime}$, respectively.
+The fusion law states that $f\circ h=g$ if

+} \end{thm} Similarly, the fusion condition for the join-list is defined as following. \begin{thm} Fusion law for the join-list.\emph{ Let $f$ be a function and let $h$ and $g$ be two join-list homomorphisms defined by the algebras $alg$ and $alg^{\prime}$ respectively.
+The fusion law states that $f\circ h=g$ if}